-Eat 5 - 6 small meals a day with healthy snacks in between (rather than three larger meals).
+Eat 5 to 6 small meals a day with healthy snacks in between (rather than 3 larger meals).

 Eat breakfast.
-Even if you don’t normally eat in the mornings, get into the habit of having breakfast.
-It will give you energy to start your day and help you keep from feeling tired later.
+Even if you do not normally eat in the mornings, get into the habit of having breakfast.
+It will give you energy to start your day and stop you from feeling tired later.

 Slow down.
-When you take your time eating, you'll notice that it's easier to tell that you’re full.
-You’ll be less likely to overeat.
+When you take your time eating, you will notice that it is easier to tell that you are full.
+You will be less likely to overeat.

-Choose low-fat milk and dairy products.
+Choose nonfat milk and dairy products.
 Look for low-fat or fat-free dairy products.
-You don't need to drink whole milk in order to make good breast milk.
+You do not need to drink whole milk in order to make good breast milk.

 When you reach for a snack, choose fruits and vegetables.
 Foods like apples, oranges, berries, bananas, carrots, and pepper strips are great snack choices.
 They are low in fat, but high in vitamins and fiber.

 Drink 8 or 9 cups of liquids a day.
-Drinking water helps your body flush out fat as you are losing weight.
-Limit drinks like sodas, juices and other fluids with sugar and calories.
+Drinking water helps your body flush out fat.
+Limit drinks like sodas, juices, and other fluids with sugar and calories.
 They can add up and keep you from losing weight.

 Choose broiled or baked rather than fried foods.

-Don’t go on a crash diets (not eating enough) or a fad diet (popular diets that limit certain types of foods and nutrients).
+DO NOT go on a crash diet (not eating enough) or a fad diet (popular diets that limit certain types of foods and nutrients).
 They will probably make you drop pounds at first.
 But those first few pounds you lose are fluid and will come back.

 Other pounds you lose on a crash diet may be muscle instead of fat.
 You will gain back any fat you lose on a crash diet once you return to normal eating.

-You not be able to return to your exact pre-pregnancy weight or shape.
-For many women, pregnancy causes changes in the body that stay.
+You may not be able to return to your exact pre-pregnancy weight or shape.
+For many women, pregnancy causes lasting changes in the body.
 You may have a softer belly, wider hips, and a larger waistline.
 Make your goals about your new body realistic.

 A healthy diet combined with regular exercise is the best way to shed the pounds.
 Exercise will help you lose fat instead of muscle.

-Once you're ready to start losing weight, eat a little less and move a little more each day.
+Once you are ready to start losing weight, eat a little less and move a little more each day.
 It may be tempting to push yourself into a hard routine for fast weight loss.
 But rapid weight loss is not healthy and is hard on your body.